TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Request Deletion: If you, or someone acting on your behalf, would like to request that we delete information that we hold about you, you or someone acting on your behalf can either click here for such request, or send an email to deletedata@fandango.com.
 Note that certain information about you will not be deleted if you request such a deletion, as may be permitted by law.
 Also note that we will not be able to provide you with certain Services upon a deletion.
 You will also need to clear your cookies and re-set your MAIDs, as referenced in the link.
 *   Do Not Sell My Personal Information: If you, or someone acting on your behalf, would like to request that we do not sell your personal information, you or someone acting on your behalf can either click here for such request, or send an email to donotsell@fandango.com.
 You will also need to clear your cookies and re-set your MAIDs, as referenced in the link.
 For more information about how to opt-out of receiving targeted advertising from certain third party advertisers, please see our Cookies Notice.

 Please note that you may be located in a jurisdiction where we are not obligated, or are unable, to fulfill a request.
 In such a case, your request may not be fulfilled.
+In addition, the above requests do not apply to Fandango’s Owners, who are currently NBCUniversal and Warner Bros.
+To send them requests, please visit their websites.

 If you have any unresolved concerns, you may have the right to complain to your local data protection authority.